 The risk of pregnancy increases with each active yellow tablet missed.
-For additional patient instructions regarding missed pills, see the "WHAT TO DO IF YOU MISS PILLS" section in the FDA-Approved Patient Labeling.
 If breakthrough bleeding occurs following missed tablets, it will usually be transient and of no consequence.
 If the patient misses one or more white tablets, she should still be protected against pregnancy provided she begins taking a new cycle of yellow tablets on the proper day.